jaalto/project--emacs-epackage-template/README.rst

 That means, if there is no nobody interested in some file.el, it probably won't get packaged.
-There are lot of old and dead code e.g. in `Emacs Wiki`_ which is best left in the place it was found dusting
+There are lot of old and dead code e.g. in `Emacs Wiki`_ which is best left in the place it was found dusting.

 EXAMING FILES